systemd/mkosi/mkosi.md

 tree.
 Specifically, the following files are used if they exist in the local directory:

 * The **`mkosi.conf`** file provides the default configuration for the image building process.
 For example, it may specify the distribution to use (`fedora`, `ubuntu`, `debian`, `arch`, `opensuse`, `mageia`, `openmandriva`, `gentoo`) for the image, or additional distribution packages to install.
 Note that all options encoded in this configuration file may also be set on the command line, and this file is hence little more than a way to make sure invoking `mkosi` without further parameters in your *source* tree is enough to get the right image of your choice set up.

-  Additionally, if a *`mkosi.conf.d/`* directory exists, each file in it is loaded in the same manner adding/overriding the values specified in `mkosi.conf`.
-If `mkosi.conf.d/` contains a directory named after the distribution being built, each file in that directory is also processed.
+  Additionally, if a `mkosi.conf.d/` directory exists, each file in it is loaded in the same manner extending the values specified in `mkosi.conf`.
+Each directory in `mkosi.conf.d/` containing a `mkosi.conf` file is parsed as another top level directory.

   The file format is inspired by Windows `.ini` files and supports multi-line assignments: any line with initial whitespace is considered a continuation line of the line before.
 Command-line arguments, as shown in the help description, have to be included in a configuration block (e.g.  "`[Content]`") corresponding to the argument group (e.g. "`Content`"), and the argument gets converted as follows: "`--with-network`" becomes "`WithNetwork=yes`".
-For further details see the table above.

 * The **`mkosi.skeleton/`** directory or **`mkosi.skeleton.tar`**
   archive may be used to insert files into the image.
 The files are